abiy006/Capstone-1/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse for giving this inspiring project
+- **I would like to thank to Microverse for giving this inspiring project**

+- **I would also like to Credit to Cindy Shin the author of the original design**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>